Le0wang06/ALC-TWITTER-BOT-/README.md

 # ALC-TWITTER-BOT-
-🔍🤖 Introducing the Twitter Gender Predictor Bot—a Python-based solution utilizing machine learning and rule-based methods to accurately predict users' genders from Twitter profiles, empowering data-driven insights with precision and professionalism.
+🔍🤖 Introducing the Twitter data gathering Bot—a Python-based solution to accurately predict users' genders/hobbies/language/more... from Twitter profiles, empowering data-driven insights with precision and professionalism.
+(Developed on Twitter API V2)